High Property Prices: Should I Still Buy a Home in Germany?

-Up to what price is it still worthwhile for me to buy a property?
+Up to what price does it make sense to buy a property?

 Whether a house or an apartment is worthwhile for you in your present state of life can be calculated quite clearly and expressed in concrete figures with the break-even price that expresses what purchase prices and rent prices lead to the same expense.

 Thereby the following facts are needed:

 The price you currently pay per square meter as rent (cold rent) and

 the purchase price per square meter for the house or apartment you would like to buy.

 We have calculated this for the cities of Berlin, Munich, Hamburg, Frankfurt am Main and Stuttgart and used the current average rents and average purchase prices for an apartment with 60-80 sqm that is no more than 10 years old.

 Our table gives you the break-even point at that purchase prices and rent prices lead to the same expense.
 We calculate with an assumed annual value increase of the apartment of 3 %.